Comfort Keepers of Burton, MI Can Help You Develop an Incontinence Care Plan at Home

 - Functional Incontinence – in which the only reason for the incontinence is that the person doesn't realize it's time to go to the toilet.

 - Overflow Incontinence – occurs when something blocks the person's urinary tract, preventing the proper flow of urine.

 - Mixed Incontinence – a blend of stress and urge incontinence.

 - Urge Incontinence – also referred to as an overactive bladder and is the result of involuntary muscle spasms.

 - Mixed Incontinence – resulting from high levels of emotional and physical stress.

 While many of us believe adult incontinence is something for seniors, one in five adults aged 40 and older suffer from this condition according to the National Association for Continence.

-Part of developing an incontinence care plan at home lies in knowing what factors can cause it and then adjusting your loved one's lifestyle to help reduce or eliminate their incontinence.
+Part of developing a plan at home lies in knowing what factors can cause it and then adjusting your loved one's lifestyle to help reduce or eliminate their incontinence.